 It's important for a practice to know which factors are negotiable in a contract and how to avoid any mentioned unfavorable terms.
 Any successful contract negotiation exercise would comprise of a realistic self-assessment of the practice, an evaluation of the competition, and the buildup of an effective negotiating strategy.

 Often contract rates are set at a small percentage of Medicare reimbursement with a little room improvement.
 It’s clever, to begin with the largest payer.
 Urology care providers also need to assess which procedures and services make up a significant portion of their practice and how do they stand in comparison to their competitors.
 If your practice performs procedures that your competitors are incapable of providing or if the outcomes of these procedures are better than your competitors, you have the leverage.

-Urologist must also take a look at claim filing and payment deadlines, ensuring that they have plenty of time to file claims.
+Urologists must also take a look at claim filing and payment deadlines, ensuring that they have plenty of time to file claims.
 Justified dispute timelines guarantee that the payments are not delayed indefinitely.
-Sometimes, contracts come with renegotiation clause that binds the t them to a time window within which the issues must be brought to the table.
-While it's good to have short one year contract periods, have rate escalating clauses in multi-year agreements are healthy for practice revenues.
+Sometimes, contracts come with a renegotiation clause that binds the t them to a time window within which the issues must be brought to the table.
+While it's good to have short one-year contract periods, have rate escalating clauses in multi-year agreements are healthy for practice revenues.

 It's important for urology to prove its worth to the payer to gain an upper hand at the negotiation table.
 It is a smart move to use the data from your office system to portray an efficient image that outdoes the competitors.
 A wise negotiate is someone who quotes the top rates but knows what's the least he would settle it.

 Having a cleverly crafted strategy in place allows Urologists to combat the actions of payers during negotiations.
 Self-examine your work, market position, competition, fee schedules, etc. and try to reach an idea about the value you'll add to the healthcare world.